-- (1) Maps showing potential future service area boundaries in accordance with California Coastal Act Section 30254. - (2) Existing development within the existing and potential future service area boundaries. - (3) Projected service and facility needs; - (4) Estimated costs and revenues for needed improvements; - (5) System design parameters and assumptions; - (6) A program for water use reduction; and - (7) A program to reduce storm water infiltration.
+- (1) Maps showing potential future service area boundaries in accordance with California Coastal Act Section 30254. - (2) Existing development within the existing and potential future service area boundaries. - (3) Projected growth and the related service and facility needs; - (4) Estimated costs and revenues for needed improvements; - (5) System design parameters and assumptions; - (6) A program for water use reduction; and - (7) A program to reduce stormwater infiltration.
 (GP2020)

-Policy C-PF-2f: Extension of public sewer services outside of The Sea Ranch and Bodega Bay Urban Service Areas shall be avoided.
-Exceptions to this policy shall be considered, to the extent allowed by law, only where necessary to resolve a public health hazard resulting from existing development (i.e., contamination of land, surface water, or groundwater resulting from failure of an existing septic system or other wastewater management system) or where appropriate to allow for development of public park or recreation facilities.
-A Coastal Permit shall be required for extension of public sewer services outside of an Urban Service Area.
+Policy C-PF-2e: Extension of public sewer services outside of the boundary of The Sea Ranch and Bodega Bay Urban Service Areas shall be avoided.
+Exceptions to this policy shall be considered, to the extent allowed by law, only:

+- Where necessary to resolve a public health hazard resulting from existing development (i.e., contamination of land, surface water, or groundwater resulting from failure of an existing OWTS or other wastewater management system); or - (2) Where appropriate to allow for development of public park or recreation facilities.

+A Coastal Permit shall be required for extension of public sewer services outside of an Urban\Service Area.

-Where several failing septic systems or other health and safety problems which pose a significant hazard to human health and safety exist outside an Urban Service Area that could be addressed by extension of public sewer service, evaluate the feasibility of enlarging the Urban Service Area to include such areas.
+Where several failing OWTSs or other health and safety problems which pose a significant hazard to human health and safety exist outside an Urban Service Area that could be addressed by extension of public sewer service, use Outside Service Area Agreements which limit the use of existing development.
 The evaluation should assure sufficient capacity to serve existing connections and potential buildout in the existing Urban Service Area.
-(GP2020)